AstroBookings/.github/profile/README.md

 ### On your email

-I send once or twice per week an email sharing the evolution and insights of the project development.
+I send once or twice per week an email sharing the insights of the project development.
 You can [subscribe to the newsletter here.](https://www.getrevue.co/profile/albertobasalo)

 ### On Medium